-Yakima, WA – A 58-year-old man attempting to cross South Fair Ave near Kiwanis Park was struck by a person riding a motorcycle Saturday night around 8 pm.
+October 7, 2021 – A 58-year-old pedestrian attempting to cross South Fair Ave near Kiwanis Park in Yakima was struck by a person riding a motorcycle Saturday night around 8 pm.
 The victim was pronounced dead at the scene shortly after the collision occurred.

 The Yakima Police Department reported the investigation is still ongoing and provided no information about the motorcycle rider or any details on how the crash happened.